What Is Tufting?

 Step 3: The Making

 Line by line, you build the surface.
 At first, every movement is conscious.
+Our rug tufting workshop includes hands-on instruction in fundamental techniques, ensuring you learn by doing.
+Mastery comes through ongoing practice—each session is designed to help you apply skills directly as you create.
 Then your body finds its rhythm.
 We're there when you need help, invisible when you don't.
 The piece emerges slowly, deliberately, and completely.

 Time & Experience Options